acoli-repo/powla/experimental/owl/README.md

   - core+corpus > querying+corpus (corpus extensions untouched)
   - query+corpus > core+corpus (-"-)

+## Minor revisions

+For information exchange, it is crucial that sequential order is preserved. powla:next does not fullfill this purpose for phrase structure grammar because it should exist only between siblings.
+At the same time, an obligatory powla:start element is problematic, because we might encounter incorrectly typed literals, so that order cannot be assured.
+(String comparison of integers will skrew up an intended numerical ordering.)
+Also, numerical IDs are not universally agreed to be integer IDs (sometimes, combinations of characters and integers, e.g., in CoNLL-U [for multitokens] or TIGER-XML [combine sentence and word id]) nor are numerical IDs necessarily ordered chronologically (in Exmaralda, numerical IDs reflect creation order, not their order in text).

+So, we introduce powla:nextTerm to connect all terminals of an annotated piece of text.
+For POWLA+CoNLL-RDF, this property can be left implicit if we define nif:nextWord sub powla:nextTerm.

+Furthermore, we now recommend that cross-document layers should be formalized as classes, not as instances, so a designated DocumentLayer class is no longer necessary and is being deprecated.

+Finally, we introduce DataSet as a generalization over Document and Corpus.

 ## simplifications for POWLA 2.0

 - rename properties